 1) Back up your data

 Use iCloud or iTunes to back up your iPhone, iPad or iPod touch.
-This will save the day if you find that messages or photos disappear from your iPhone after the update.

 2) Save a copy of the old version of iOS

 This is a long shot, and fiddly, so you may want to skip this.
 But if you change your mind and want to downgrade to the previous version, this will be easier if you make sure you've saved a copy.
 Just bear in mind that a lot of the time it isn't possible even then.

 Look in Library/iTunes and select the Software Updates folder for your device.
 (Access the Library folder in your user folder by holding down the Option/Alt key in Finder and selecting Go > Library.)
 If your Mac has deleted this file, launch your web browser and search for download ipsw.
 Make sure you get the right one for your device.

 3) Make space for the download

 See our guide to making room on your iPhone or iPad.
 Alternatively, you can update iOS via iTunes and save yourself the trouble; and iOS itself may offer to temporarily delete apps from your device to make room, then reinstall them after the update is complete.

 If you're at 50% power or lower, you'll need to plug your device into a power source, and this isn't a bad idea in any case.
 Running out of power mid-download can foul up the update.